kyomel/todo-list-cli/README.md

    The application uses the `flag` package to parse command-line arguments.
    - `task`: Specifies a new task to add.
    - `list`: Lists all tasks.
    - `complete`: Marks a task as completed.
+   - `del`: Deletes a task by its index.

 2. **Custom Usage Message**:
    A custom usage message is defined to provide helpful information about the application.